smart-on-fhir/cumulus-etl/docs/local-setup.md

 ### Install Cumulus ETL

-Cumulus ETL is shipped as a Docker image with a supporting Docker Compose file.
+Cumulus ETL is shipped as a Docker image driven by a Docker Compose file.

 1. Install Docker
    - Follow the [official instructions](https://docs.docker.com/engine/install/)